-We, through our PRC operating subsidiaries, have implemented various quality-control checks into our production process and the IC fabrication process by our production partners.
+We, through our operating subsidiaries, have implemented various quality-control checks into our production process and the IC fabrication process by our production partners.
 In addition, we provide timely and effective after-sales services and support to our users.

-We, through our PRC operating subsidiaries, devote significant resources to quality control of our products with a dedicated team located in Beijing.
+We, through our operating subsidiaries, devote significant resources to quality control of our products with a dedicated team.